 Counselling is available to current students on all campuses.

-Applying for Withdrawn Incomplete (WI)
+How to apply for a Withdrawn Incomplete (WI) grade

 Acceptable reasons include:

-- obligations to emergency or military service
+- obligations to emergency or military service or civic obligations

-- record of hospital admission
+- records of hospital admission

 - police reports